 Bring snacks, they will come in handy when you are waiting in line for a long time, and will be a lot cheaper than buying snacks in the park.
 Most parks also have free water dispensers so I suggest bringing your own water bottle.

 A lightweight back pack is ideal as sunglasses and phones are not allowed on some of the fast rollercoasters.
 Most parks have lockers available, take advantage of this rather than carrying a bag around all day.
 If travelling during the summer time – don’t forget your sunscreen!

 5. Arrange a meeting place if you get lost.

-Hopefully this won’t happen but having one pre arranged will alleviate some of the stress if you do manage to lose someone or you get separated.
-Remember there will be rides that only some of the family will go on and if they are unable to bring their phone or other items on the ride, having a meeting place is essential.
+Hopefully this won’t happen, but having a meeting place pre-arranged will alleviate some of the stress if you manage to get separated from your friends of family.
+Remember there will be rides that only some of the family will go on, and on some occasions the rides finish in a completely different place to where they started from.
+Having a meeting place is essential.

 6. Plan your route.

 Don’t follow the herd.
 Most people tend to turn right when they go into a theme park.
 Why not go anti-clockwise, or go to the rear of the park and work your way towards the entrance.
 Another good option is to go straight for the rides that you really want to go on.

 The most popular rides will have the longest queues, so go on them first when you have more energy and don’t mind queueing.
 Trust me, this is a much better than standing in line for an hour at 5pm with exhausted children.

 7. Check out fast passes / fast track